Anavae: Signing to LAB Records

-Signing to A Wolf At Your Door
+Signing to A Wolf at Your Door

 At another undetermined date in 2019, Anavae signed with A Wolf At Your Door to produce an album.
 In early September 2019, Anavae announced their new album 45.
 The album would feature both new songs and previous ones that were made while the Pledge campaign, achieving a total of 12 songs.
 The album released on 11 November 2019 on all music streaming platforms as well as a physical record on CD or vinyl.

-In March 19 2021, Anavae released an instrumental version of 45 on music streaming platforms.
+On 19 March 2021, Anavae released an instrumental version of 45 on music streaming platforms.

 Starting on Patreon

 Later in March 2021, Anavae announced having created a Patreon profile to help fund future musical projects.
 They also record an exclusive monthly podcast, providing insight about the production of previously released songs the members voted for, along with guitar playthroughs.
 Trippin' was the first song released that was entirely funded by Patreon members.